Horses Are Natural Teachers

 Horses help us reflect on how we approach relationships, learning, and challenges.

-Because they are prey animals, they have evolved to be extremely sensitive to their environment and react to our body language and cues.
+Because they are prey animals, horses have evolved to be extremely sensitive to their environment.
+They react to our body language and cues.
 That can give very good insight into what the student is experiencing emotionally during a session.

 How Do Horses Help Teach Reading?